microsoft/Windows-driver-samples/pos/drivers/barcodescanner/README.md

 ---
 topic: sample
-description: This UDMF version 2 sample serves as a template for creating a new Barcode Scanner driver.
+description: "This UDMF version 2 sample serves as a template for creating a new Barcode Scanner driver."
 languages:
 - cpp
 products: